mushcatshiro/CS-basics/Software Engineering/aws/database.md

 database efficiency by reducing stress on database resource and minimized open connections.
 RDS proxy is able to auto scale and is high available through multiple AZ.
 It improved the failover time ~66%.
 Supports RDS and Aurora.
-It enforces IAM authentication and credentials are stored in AWS secrets manager.
+It enforces IAM authentication and credentials are stored in AWS Secrets Manager.
 RDS proxy is never publicly acccessible, traffic must be from VPC.

 #### Aurora